turtlebackmendelevium/travel-llm-recommender-/README.md

 - ⚙️ **Retrieval-Augmented Generation (RAG)** *(in progress)*

 > 🚧 This is a **work-in-progress project** intentionally structured to reflect real-world iterative development.
-> 💼 Recruiters: This README clearly outlines what’s complete, what’s underway, and how each part reflects applied AI/ML and data engineering skills.
+> 💼 This README clearly outlines what’s complete, what’s underway, and how each part reflects applied AI/ML and data engineering skills.

 ---